San Remo (NSW)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 25 active stops operating within San Remo.
-These are serviced by 33 routes, providing a total of 899 weekly passenger trips.
+Public transport analysis shows 25 active stops operating within San Remo, consisting of buses.
+These stops are served by 33 routes, offering a total of 899 weekly passenger trips.
 Transport accessibility is rated good, with residents typically located 207 meters from the nearest stop.
 Most residents commute outward due to its residential nature.
-Car remains dominant at 96%.
-Vehicle ownership averages 1.5 per dwelling, above regional average.
+Cars remain the dominant mode at 96%, with an average vehicle ownership of 1.5 per dwelling, above the regional average.
+According to the 2021 Census, 13.6% of residents work from home, which may reflect COVID-19 conditions.

-According to the 2021 Census, 13.6% of residents work from home.
 Service frequency averages 128 trips per day across all routes, equating to approximately 35 weekly trips per stop.

 Frequently Asked Questions - Transport